cav90839/Milestone-3/index.md

 ## Milestone 3: Design Alternatives

+We proposed user experience requirements into three different user experiences.
+After analyzing the relevant cases, we made an ideation and preliminary design for each one.
+These preliminary designs are low fidelity wireframes on different ideas to solve each specific user story.
+Once we picked out the best ideas for each low-fidelity wireframe, we went into more detail on our designs and decided on what could be added or removed to improve the designs.
+We hope you enjoy.

 ###  A. User Experience Requirements

 **Decompose your proposed solution from Milestone 2 into related user stories.
 It is highly recommended that you organize your user stories into a hierarchy based on related activities and tasks.